Oeste Futebol Clube: Symbols

-The club's mascot is a jaguar, named after one of the city's main rivers, Rio da Onça (Onça River), onça is Portuguese for jaguar.
+The club's mascot is a jaguar, named after one of the city's main rivers, Da Onça River (Onça River), onça is Portuguese for jaguar.

 Stadium

 For most of their history, Oeste's home stadium has been the Estádio Municipal dos Amaros, which has a maximum capacity of 6,000 people.
 In 2016 they played their home games at Prefeito José Liberatti, located in Osasco.
 From 2017 onwards, they play at the Arena Barueri, in Barueri.